celisoft/ld35_frozen_water_maze/README.md

 Frozen Water Maze
 =================

-This game is developed by Céline Libéral for Ludum Dare 35.
+This game is developed by Céline Libéral & Zoé Belleton for Ludum Dare 35.
 It uses Python3/PyGame.